tidyjava/tidyjava-contents/let-it-go.md

 ---
 I sat today morning in front of my computer, opened [KanbanFlow](https://kanbanflow.com) and started planning out my day.
 First thing on the list?
 Enable previewing the posts, so that my friend Darek can review my latest text and suggest improvements.
-I was waiting for this moment since the very beginning of the [bloggin platform](https://github.com/tidyjava/blogging-platform) project.
+I was waiting for this moment since the very beginning of the [blogging platform](https://github.com/tidyjava/blogging-platform) project.
 Now, finally, I'll add the possibility to make pull requests with newly added posts for easier reviews, for better future, for better world!